top of page

 · Educated to SVQ level 2 or have relevant experience working in health and social care

-· My personal and professional value base is consistent with the aims and objectives of Change Mental Health
+· Having a personal and professional value base that is consistent with the aims and objectives of Change Mental Health

-· Demonstrate genuine regard for service users and their families
+· Confident at being able to demonstrate genuine regard for people we support and their families

-· Have good I.T. skills and can produce accurate case notes
+· Good I.T. skills and confident at producing accurate case notes

-· I am enthusiastic to develop my knowledge and skills
+· Enthusiastic to develop knowledge and skills for the role

 · Experience of working in a SSSC Registered Service

-· A learning and development portfolio which evidences my skills and knowledge
+· A learning and development portfolio which evidences your skills and knowledge.

 · Comply with legal and regulatory requirements such as provisions set out in the Health and Safety at Work Act 1974